Frequently Asked Questions

 Q: My partner and I work full-time.
 Is our nanny able to cover some or all duty days?

 A: Absolutely!
-We welcome your caregivers whether they're your nanny or a relative like a grandparent.
-We ask that the person or people your family identifies as duty day caregivers have their Police Reference Check and Adult Immunization forms completed, sign the appropriate forms in the application package, and attend our orientation night.
+We welcome your caregivers whether they're your nanny or a relative (like a grandparent).
+We ask that the person or people your family identifies as duty day volunteers have their Police Reference Check and Adult Immunization forms completed, sign the appropriate forms in the application package, and attend our orientation night.

 Q: What happens if I miss a duty day?